jacksund/simmate/docs/full_guides/workflows/workflow_names.md

 ## How we name workflows

-All workflow names follow a specific format of `type.calculator.preset`:
+All workflow names follow a specific format of `type.app.preset`:

 `type`: the type of analysis the workflow is doing (relaxation, static-energy, dynamics, ...)

-`calculator`: the third party software that the workflow uses to run (vasp, abinit, qe, deepmd, ...)
+`app`: the third party software that the workflow uses to run (vasp, abinit, qe, deepmd, ...)

 `preset`: a unique name to identify the settings used (matproj, quality00, my-test-settings,...)